 Summaries of the Company's business and domestic and international business are set forth below.
 Please see Item 1 of the Annual Report for a more detailed description of the Company's Business, and the following parts of the Proxy Statement (which were incorporated by reference into the Annual Report): (i) Security Ownership of Certain Beneficial Owners and Management, (ii) Corporate Governance, (iii) Executive Compensation, Directors and Other Information and (iv) Executive Compensation, Equity Awards and Options.

-Please also see, review and give particular attention, to the Risk Factors in Item 1A of the Annual Report (including, without limitation, Dependence Upon and Cost of Services Provided by Affiliates and Use of Independent Contractors, Potential Conflicts in Services Provided by Affiliates, Risks Related to the Company's Significant Stockholders: Potential Voting Control and Conflicts, and Risks of a Nasdaq Delisting and Penny Stock Trading), to Note 8 to the Company's Condensed Consolidated Financial Statements - Commitments and Contingencies - Legal Matters, above, and to Note 5 to the Company's Condensed Consolidated Financial Statements - Related Party Transactions - Domestic Related Party Services, above.
+Please also see, review and give particular attention to (1) the Risk Factors in Item 1A of the Annual Report (including, without limitation, Dependence Upon and Cost of Services Provided by Affiliates and Use of Independent Contractors, Potential Conflicts in Services Provided by Affiliates, Risks Related to the Company's Significant Stockholders: Potential Voting Control and Conflicts, and Risks of a Nasdaq Delisting and Penny Stock Trading), (2) Note 8 to the Company's Condensed Consolidated Financial Statements - Commitments and Contingencies - Legal Matters, above, and (3) Note 5 to the Company's Condensed Consolidated Financial Statements - Related Party Transactions - Domestic Related Party Services, Independent Director Resignations, Nasdaq Deficiencies and Search for New Independent Directors, Termination of their 13D Control Group by Robert G. Brown and William H. Bartels, and Affinity Insurance and Related Reimbursement Dispute, above.